Thailand: Armed forces

 The Royal Thai Armed Forces (กองทัพไทย; RTGS: Kong Thap Thai) constitute the military of the Kingdom of Thailand.
 It consists of the Royal Thai Army (กองทัพบกไทย), the Royal Thai Navy (กองทัพเรือไทย), and the Royal Thai Air Force (กองทัพอากาศไทย).
 It also incorporates various paramilitary forces.

-The Thai Armed Forces have a combined manpower of 306,000 active duty personnel and another 245,000 active reserve personnel.
 The head of the Thai Armed Forces (จอมทัพไทย, Chom Thap Thai) is the king, although this position is only nominal.
 The armed forces are managed by the Ministry of Defence of Thailand, which is headed by the Minister of Defence (a member of the cabinet of Thailand) and commanded by the Royal Thai Armed Forces Headquarters, which in turn is headed by the Chief of Defence Forces of Thailand.
-Thai annual defense budget almost tripled from 78 billion baht in 2005 to 207 billion baht in 2016, accounting for approximately 1.5% of 2019 Thai GDP.
+Thai annual defence budget almost tripled from US$1.98 billion in 2005 to US$5.88 billion in 2016, accounting for approximately 1.4% of GDP.
 Thailand ranked 16th worldwide in the Military Strength Index based on the Credit Suisse report in September 2015.

 The military is also tasked with humanitarian missions, such as escorting Rohingya to Malaysia or Indonesia, ensuring security and welfare for refugees during Indochina refugee crisis.

 According to the constitution, serving in the armed forces is a duty of all Thai citizens.
 Thailand still use active draft system for males over the age of 21.
 They are subjected to varying lengths of active service depending on the duration of reserve training as Territorial Defence Student and their level of education.
 Those who have completed three years or more of reserve training will be exempted entirely.
 The practice has long been criticized, as some media question its efficacy and value.
 It is alleged that conscripts end up as servants to senior officers or clerks in military cooperative shops.
 In a report issued in March 2020, Amnesty International charged that Thai military conscripts face institutionalised abuse systematically hushed up by military authorities.

 Critics observed that Thai military's main objective is to deal with internal rather than external threats.
 Internal Security Operations Command is called the political arm of the Thai military, which has overlapping social and political functions with civilian bureaucracy.
 It also has anti-democracy mission.
 The military is also notorious for numerous corruption incidents, such as accusation of human trafficking, and nepotism in promotion of high-ranking officers.
 The military is deeply entrenched in politics.
 Most recently, the appointed senators include more than 100 active and retired military.

-In 2017, Thailand signed and ratified the UN Treaty on the Prohibition of Nuclear Weapons.
+Thailand is the 75th most peaceful country in the world, according to the 2024 Global Peace Index.